sheltermanager/asm3/src/static/pages/manual/_sources/waitinglist.rst.txt

 example.
 With this option on, the rankings are calculated separately for each species.

-To add a new entry to the waiting list, click the new button.
+To add a new entry to the waiting list, click the new waiting list button if you are currently viewing the waiting list or select add an animal to the waiting list from the ASM menu.
 You will be presented with a waiting list entry form to complete.
-As with other screens, press the Save button at the top to save your new record.

 .. image:: images/waitinglist_details.png